twistedpair/lustforge.com/content/post/2016-04-12-future-unit-and-stupid-scala-tricks.md

 ## Compiler Don't Care `bout Unit

 Thus, we see that by returning the Unit type, we're really returning Void, and lose any type checking of the return type at all.
-As such, the compiler doesn't give a damn what we return.
+As such, the compiler doesn't give a damn[^1] what we return.
 Any `Future` executed in said yield will probably be invoked, but not as this flatmapping chain of futures, and not in the order you'd expect.

 `doSideEffect(...)` is invoked, and it's Future created, but said Future isn't tied to this sequence of Futures.
 Thus, the Future returned by `doWork()` won't wait for it, returning `Unit` immeadiately.